 Dyeing fabric can require a lot of water and cause pollution.
 We estimate 100 grams of fabric consumes one liter of water for dyeing.

 We are always looking for ways to reduce water consumption.
-In 2014, we saved over half a million liters of water by purchasing printed instead of dyed fabric.

 Collaboration and Learning